How To Use Fabric Softener?

 Top loader?
 If your top loader has a dispenser (it’s usually on the center column in the drum), just drop there the recommended amount of fabric softener at the same time you pour or place your laundry detergent on the drum and wash as you normally would.
 If there is no dispenser on your machine, you have to add the measured fabric softener right AFTER the washing cycle and BEFORE the rinse cycle begins.

 Want an alternative to the chemicals that fabric softener adds to your laundry?
 Check out if maybe dryer sheets are for you!
-Another great alternative to fabric softener are wool dryer balls!
+Another great alternative to fabric softener are Substitutes For Dryer Sheets!